 Interaction with youth in the Interact Club is infrequent unless the volunteer regularly attends Interact Club meetings.
-Rotary volunteer interaction is typically with the Teacher Advisor or if with a student, the Teacher Advisor is normally present.
+Rotary volunteer interaction is typically with the Teacher Advisor o,r if with a student, the Teacher Advisor is normally present.
 The Teacher Advisor to the Interact Club is the primary liaison and has direct interaction and supervisorial responsibility.

 Volunteers working on these programs must do the following: